15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • Users can choose the pricing plans that are suitable for them and seek advice from a large Shopware community if needed.

 • The admin panel allows for configuring many payment and delivery rules.
-In contrast, in many other platforms, the developer must customize almost everything.
+In contrast, in many other ecommerce platforms, the developer must customize almost everything.

 • Shopware competitors like Magento offer a more comprehensive selection of plugins.